Lifou Island Taro and Yam New Caledonie

 The yam is a symbol of Lifou (Drehu in the local language), the largest island in the Loyalty Islands.
 Here, traditions and customs still remain strong and yams continue to be exchanged during the rituals marking Kanak social life.
 The situation is different for everyday meals.
 Taro and yam are no longer served in school canteens: instead, the children are offered a “French” style of diet.

-The Presidium was created in 2009 to gain more detailed technical knowledge about the two tubers and circulate it among the local population.
-The group of producers involved in the project aim to promote the two tubers because of their importance for Kanak culture and to support their use as an everyday food.
-To achieve their goals and develop a local market for these products the Presidium is studying how to improve cultivation methods in different parts of the island (by the sea, in the forest and on stony ground), how to improve preservation and how to extend gastronomic uses.
+The Presidium was created in 2009 to gain more detailed technical knowledge about the two tubers (taro and yam) and circulate it among the local population.
+Due to their importance for Kanak culture, the producers involved in the project aim to promote the tubers and support their use as an everyday food.
+In order to achieve their goals and develop a local market for the products, the Presidium is studying how to improve cultivation methods on different parts of the islands (by the sea, in the forest and on stony ground), how to improve preservation and how to extend their gastronomic uses.
 The Presidium products are presented and described in schools during lessons on local food, and will soon be sold at the weekly market in Wé, the main town on Lifou.

-The Tjibaou Cultural Center, located in the capital Numea and founded to promote Kanak culture, is supporting the Presidium producers in this project.
+The Tjibaou Cultural Center, located in the capital Numea, founded to promote Kanak culture, is supporting the Presidium producers in this project.